Welcome to today's edition of the Rush 24-7 podcast.

 There's a lot of stuff.

-There's the economic news is continually bad.
+The economic news is continually bad.

-Well, I'm going to get to the Okay, Snerdley said, how are we saving Europe?
+Here's the okay, Snerdley said, how are we saving Europe?

 Europe has kicked their problem down the road for another 10 days.

-In our lifetimes, would you ever believe that that could happen?
+Would you ever believe that that could happen?

-Number two, the international monetary fund is not meant to be used as it is being used here.
+Number two, the International Monetary Fund is not meant to be used as it is being used here.

 Without going into great detail, the International Monetary Fund is not to prop up countries.